Co-isometric weighted composition operators on Hilbert spaces of analytic functions: Characterizations of co-isometric WCOs

 In what follows we will rely on the properties of the disk automorphisms.
 One basic type of automorphisms are the rotations $R_\la$, where $|\la|=1$.
 Since our spaces are supposed to satisfy the axioms listed in Lemma~\ref{prop-equiv-ax}, it follows that the induced composition operators $C_{R_\la}$ are unitary on $\ch$.
 The other basic type of automorphisms are the maps $\vf_a(z)=(a-z)/(1-\overline{a}z)$, $a\in\D$; such an automorphism is an involution and exchanges the point $a$ and the origin.
 As is well-known, every disk automorphism $\f$ is of the form $\f=R_\la \vf_a$.
 To make the notation more compact, we will write $\vf_{\la,a} = R_\la \vf_a$.

 The following lemma will be fundamental in proving the last theorem of this paper.
 It will allow us to change from one co-isometric WCO to another operator of the same kind (acting on the same space) in a convenient way.
+We give an elementary proof below.
+However, it is convenient to remark that a stronger version of the statement could be derived from \cite[Proposition~9.9]{H}.

-\begin{lem} Let $\ch$ be a general weighted Hardy space as in Proposition~\ref{prop-equiv-ax} and let $W_{F,\f}$ be a co-isometric WCO on $\ch$ such that $\f= \vf_{\la,a}$, for some $\la$ with $|\la|=1$, $a\in\D$.
+\begin{lem} Let $\ch$ be a weighted Hardy space that satisfies axioms (\textbf{A1})--(\textbf{A3}) and let $W_{F,\f}$ be a co-isometric WCO on $\ch$ such that $\f= \vf_{\la,a}$, for some $\la$ with $|\la|=1$, $a\in\D$.
 Then for all $b\in [0,|a|]$ there exists a point $c\in\D$ with $|c|=b$, a constant $\mu$ with $|\mu|=1$, and an analytic function $G$ in the disk such that $W_{G, \vf_{\mu,c}}$ is also a co-isometric WCO on $\ch$. \end{lem} \begin{proof} It is easy to check directly that the product of two co-isometric operators is again co-isometric.
 Thus, whenever $|\ta|=1$ and $W_{F,\f}$ is co-isometric, the operator $C_{R_\ta} W_{F,\la \vf_a}$ is also co-isometric.
 In view of the simple identity for compositions of automorphisms:

 we obtain the following operator identity:

 so the latter WCO is a co-isometric operator for every value of $\ta$ with $|\ta|=1$.
 Thus, its square

 is also co-isometric, where